home-assistant/home-assistant.io/source/_components/smhi.markdown

 The SMHI weather service is free under the Creative Commons Attribution 4.0, international license.
 Weather data will be pulled once every 30 minutes.

-To add SMHI weather forecast to your installation, go to the Integrations page inside the config panel and add a location by providing the longitude and altitude of your location.
+To add SMHI weather forecast to your installation, go to the Integrations page inside the config panel and add a location by providing the longitude and latitude of your location.

-If the location is configured in Home Assistant, it will be selected as default location.
-After that you can add additional locations.
+If the location is configured in Home Assistant, it will be selected as the default location.
+After that, you can add additional locations.

 <p class='note warning'>
 You can only add locations through the integrations page, not in configuration files.